Air Construction Permits Guidance

-The Application Process - This document is intended to explain the procedures the Air Program must undergo in processing air permit applications.
-Although the permits will differ, the process is essentially the same for all construction permit applications.
+The Application Process - This document explains the steps that the air program takes to process air permit applications.
+Although permits differ, the process essentially is the same for all construction permit applications.
 There are five steps to the permit process.

 Common Mistakes for Section (5) permits

 Common Mistakes for Section (6) permits